Immigration Programs & Services

 1. You need a language assessment

 If you qualify, the Regional Newcomer Gateway or your local Regional College will help you get an appointment for a language test.
 This language test, also called a language assessment, will tell you what your CLB level is and which language classes can help you improve your English.
 It will also help a language school put you in the class that is best for you and help your teacher plan lessons better so that you learn more quickly.
 You should be able to have a language assessment within seven days of requesting this service.
-Please contact us if you experience delays.

 When you have a language assessment, you meet with a language assessor who will give you different activities to do to find out how well you can read, write, understand and speak English.
 The test can take anywhere between 30 minutes to over an hour, depending on how well you can speak and understand English.